CenturyLinkCloud/PublicKB/Support/how_to_provision_solana_validator_edge_bare_metal_server.md

  ![Click the +Add button](../images/Solana-Validator_grphx/002_Solana-V_Add-button.jpg)
 3. Create Instance Type: The approved Operating System for Solana Validator/RPC software is **Ubuntu 20.04**.
  Choose the Ubuntu operating system for this server and click the **NEXT** button.

+ **Note:** The ability for customers to bring their own OS/image is not yet available, but is a feature that Lumen is building on the platform for future release.
- **Note:** Some Operating Systems may have licensing fees associated with them; for ones that have a licensing fee, the cost will be displayed in the portal prior to purchase.
+ Some Operating Systems may have licensing fees associated with them; for ones that have a licensing fee, the cost will be displayed in the portal prior to purchase.
 Ubuntu 20.04 is an Open Source operating system and no fees will be applied to your account for using this operating system.
  ![Instance Operating System Select](../images/Solana-Validator_grphx/003_Solana-V_Instance-OS-select.png)
 4. Instance Summary: in this section, you will see multiple fields.
     ![Instance Summary](../images/Solana-Validator_grphx/004_Solana-V_Instance-Summary.png)